ribault/bootstrap-2d-Python/README.md

 for the articles on "Liouville theory with a central charge less than one" and "A conformal bootstrap approach to critical percolation in two dimensions" (with Marco Picco).
 It can be used for computing correlation functions and checking crossing symmetry in two-dimensional conformal field theories such as Liouville theory, (generalized) minimal models, and the Potts model.

+The code is originally written in Python 2.
+It should also work with Python 3.

 ## Structure